DiscordDigital/FireBox/README.md

 ### Variables and what they mean
 boxsize: The size of the VeraCrypt container, size it to your needs.
 boxdrive: The drive letter used in the container, if z is used already, you need to change it.
 boxname: What the VeraCrypt container will be named in the filesystem.
-Change if you run multiple firebox instances.
+Change if you run multiple FireBox instances.
 veracrypt: The path to the VeraCrypt binary.
 veracryptformat: The path to the VeraCrypt format binary.
 firefox: The path to the Firefox binary.